milomarten/SCAR-Character-Sheets/README.md

 ### Combat
 The Combat tab contains useful blocks for being in combat.
-- Quick Reference Stats and Movement are the same as the Basic table
+- Quick Reference blocks are the same as the Basic tab
 - The Stat Change block are changes to your battle stats.
 They are divided in two: In Battle changes end at the end of battle, while Out of Battle changes last long-term, possibly forever.
 Stats with an asterisk must be handled manually!
     - Physical and Special Damage must be factored in manually.
 Add this number to the number of successes for a physical or special attack damage roll, respectively.
     - Crit Chance is complex logic, and will require manual rolling.
     - Initiative changes affect the turn order in specific ways that can't be controlled by a character sheet script.
+- The Primeval Powers block will help you keep track of your type-based weaknesses and resistences.
 - The Conditions block are afflicitions you've received during battle.
 Any number of conditions can be applied at once.
 The "Clear All" button will remove all conditions you have.
     - Name is the name of the condition.
 This is free-text, to support custom conditions.
     - Level is the level of the condition.
 Conditions start at Level 1, and can increase up to Level 3.
 Each successful Cleanse reduces the level by 1.